Supervised Graph Contrastive Learning for Gene Regulatory Networks: Experiments

-\paragraph{Pre-processing:} To estimate the network structure of each GRN from gene expression data, we used a Bayesian network structure learning algorithm based on nonparametric regression with Gaussian noise ~\cite{imoto_estimation_2002}.
-For each experiment, gene expression values were used as node features, while edge features were defined as the product of estimated regression coefficients and the parent node's gene expression ~\cite{biom10020306}.
+\paragraph{Pre-processing:} To estimate the network structure of each GRN from gene expression data, we used a Bayesian network structure learning algorithm based on B-spline regression~\citep{imoto_estimation_2002}.
+For each experiment, gene expression values were used as node features, while edge features were defined as the linear sum of estimated regression coefficients and the parent node's gene expression ~\citep{biom10020306}.
 This structure estimation was performed per cancer type per dataset using the above algorithm.
 Further details are provided in Appendix~\ref{App:MakeGRN}.

+\paragraph{Model Setting:} For all methods including the SupGCL and comparative models, we used the same 5-layer Graph Transformer architecture~\citep{ijcai2021p214}.
+Hyperparameters for pre-training were tuned with Optuna~\citep{akiba2019optuna}, and the model was optimized using the AdamW optimizer~\citep{loshchilov2018decoupled}.
+All training runs were performed on a single NVIDIA H100 SXM5 GPU.
+Additional experimental details are provided in Appendix~\ref{App:experimental_setting}, and empirical runtime and computational complexity analyses are reported in Appendix~\ref{app:discuss-computation-all}.